kevingzhang/TrustedComputing_POC/md/DigitalCapsule.md

 - Append encrypted data chunk to the header.
 Now the header and payload combined together as a digital capsule
 - Put the digital capsule to IPFS, get the hash address.
 Broadcast the digital capsule hash.

-## Transporation of digital capsule
+## Transpotation of digital capsule
 The digital capsule itself is stored on IPFS which is an open storage.
 Because the data is encrtypted with the AES key, there is no need to protect the digital capsule itself, but to protect the AES key.

 the AES key is stored in the original RPI and encrypted by that RPI's TPM.
 Actually even the encrypted AES key leaked, no one can decrypted without the TPM's RSA key.